togmund/tweeter/public/styles/design-guide.md

 Be 120 pixels in height
 Be the full width of the viewport.
-Have a z-index that means the nav will always be stacked on top Have #4056A1 as its default background colour.
-Have #FFFFF as its default font colour
-The <span> within the <nav> has Bungee as it's default font-family The inner content should not be touching the viewport edge on any side and should remain 1.5ems away from all edges -->
+Have a z-index that means the nav will always be stacked on top The <span> within the <nav> has Bungee as it's default font-family The inner content should not be touching the viewport edge on any side and should remain 1.5ems away from all edges -->